That1M8Head/QVSED/README.md

 ```

 Keep in mind that `font_family` *must* be a list.
 If you want only one font, specify `font_family = ["My Font"]`.

-## Making Shortcuts

-### Windows

-1. Locate the QVSED executable file, usually located at `C:\Users\<username>\AppData\Local\Programs\Python\Python3xx\Scripts\qvsed.exe`.
-Substitute `<username>` with your Windows username and `xx` with whatever Python version you use, for example `Python311`.
-2. Right-click on the executable file and select "Create Shortcut."
-3. Move the shortcut to your desired location, such as the desktop or the Start Menu folder.
-4. Double-click on the shortcut to launch QVSED directly.
-5. If you want, supply your own icon, because QVSED doesn't have its own icon yet.

-There aren't instructions for macOS or Linux because I didn't have access to either system at the time to check, but I'll update it in the future sometime maybe.